sojamo/animatedgif/readme.md

 ```

-## GifSequenceWriter.java
+## <a name"gifsequencewriter"></a>GifSequenceWriter.java

-The GifSequenceWriter.java code is created by Elliot Kroo on 2009-04-25 [link](http://elliot.kroo.net/software/java/GifSequenceWriter/)
+The GifSequenceWriter.java code was created by Elliot Kroo [link](http://elliot.kroo.net/software/java/GifSequenceWriter/)

 _9 March 2015_